ComputeCanada/magic_castle/docs/design.md

 2. **Check minimum requirements**.
 In the preceding table, we can see Digital Ocean does not have the ability to define a network interface.
 The documentation also leads us to conclude that it is not possible to define the private ip address of the instances before creating them.
-Because the Puppet server ip address is required before generating all instances cloud-init YAML config, including the Puppet server itself, this means it impossible to use Digital Ocean to spawn Magic Castle cluster.
+Because the Puppet server ip address is required before generating the cloud-init YAML config for all instances, including the Puppet server itself, this means it impossible to use Digital Ocean to spawn a Magic Castle cluster.
 <br><br>
 Oracle Cloud presents the same issue, however, after reading the instance documentation, we find that it is possible to define a static ip address as a string in the instance attribute.
 It would therefore